EVEI2YONE/AutoPopulate/README.md

 - **List Generation:** Rules for generating lists, such as minimum/maximum sizes and whether the list size should be randomized.
 - **Recursive Object Handling:** Limits for recursion depth and handling of references to avoid circular dependency issues.

+## IEntityGenerationConfig
-Below is the definition of the configuration interface:
+# Below is the definition of the configuration interface:

 ```csharp
 public interface IEntityGenerationConfig